Fremantle Oval: History

 Further improvements were made to the ground with the growing demands of larger WAFL crowds in the 1960s and 1970s.
 These included a shelter behind the goals at the prison end of the ground and a large one at the hospital end of the ground named the Doig Pavilion.
 A three level press box was constructed adjacent to the Victoria Pavilion.
 The eastern outer area of the ground was also fully terraced with concrete kerbing so as to allow for greater crowd capacity.

 The late 1970s witnessed a peak in crowd attendance at Fremantle Oval with over 23,000 people attending the Foundation Day Derby in 1979.
-Large crowds continued to flock to the ground into the early 1980s with the WAFL proving to be the most popular spectator sport in the State.
+Large crowds continued to flock to the ground into the early 1980s with the WAFL proving to be the most popular spectator sport in the state.

-From 1980 to 1985 the oval hosted Motorcross racing during the summer.
+From 1980 to 1985 the oval hosted motocross racing during the summer.
 Noise complaints from nearby Fremantle Hospital and the availability of more suitable venues lead to the racing moving.

 In 1986 the ground underwent its most dramatic structural change with the works related to the Parry Street extension, demolishing the historic Henderson Street and South Terrace entrance gates as well reducing the capacity of the ground on the western side.
 New entrance gates were built on Parry Street, however the South Terrace gates were never replaced.

 In 1987, the entry of the West Coast Eagles into the expanded VFL competition lead to a dramatic decline in WAFL attendances.
 In 1995 this was compounded by the entry of the Fremantle Dockers into the AFL.
 Attendances dropped from an average of 8000 in the early 1980s to 3000 in the early 90s and 2000 in 1999.

 Fremantle Football Club

 The Fremantle Football Club established their original training and administration base at the oval in 1995, when they were formed as a new club in the AFL league that joined the league for their inaugural year in the 1995 season and in 1999, the club constructed a new training facility.
 This required the demolition of the Doig Pavilion and the levelling of the historic hospital end hill area that had once been one of the most popular positions for the general public to watch football matches from.
 In February 2017, the Fremantle Football Club moved their primary training and administration base to Cockburn ARC.

 In 2017, the Dockers AFLW team began playing most home games at the oval.
-The oval still continues to host WAFL matches as well as AFL pre season games.
+The oval still continues to host WAFL matches as well as AFL pre-season games.

 It is also used a venue for conferences, rock concerts (including the Big Day Out) and exhibitions.